HANNA MI KIM , Aesthetics of Sann & Heulg , 산흙미학 | 山土美學 , Danasekhwa, Jangpanhwa, Korean Minimalism, 김 하나미

 산흙미학 | 山土美學

 As a Korean-born artist based in Singapore, my practice centers on the quiet, enduring presence of nature — the forces that shape, contain, and regenerate life.
-I call this philosophy San-Heuk Mihak (산흙미학), or “the aesthetics of earth-mountain.”
+I call this philosophy Sann-Heuk Mihak (산흙미학), or “the aesthetics of mountain-earth.”
 It is a personal visual cosmology informed by East Asian ideas of stillness, energy, and transformation.

 I consider each Jangpanhwa piece a return: tree to pulp, pulp to paper, paper to earth.
 What grows, returns.
 These works are not meant to be read — but felt.
 Through surface, texture, and quiet vibration, they invite a different kind of attention — one that listens.